 The project is also monitoring for dust at worksites within the project area.
 The monitors record dust that may be generated from the construction works.

-The Environmental guidelines for major construction sites (publication 480) provide information on how to reduce the impact of dust on residents.
+The Civil Construction Building and Demolition Guide (publication 1834) provides information on how to reduce the impact of dust on residents.